anuj-rishu/Resume-Builder/README.md

 Click the "Print CV" button to generate a printable version of your resume.

 ## Credits
-Made with ❤️ by Anuj Rishu Tiwari
+Made with ❤️ by Anuj Rishu Tiwari with the help of Assignment provided by CR  team

 Feel free to fork, contribute, and customize this Resume Builder for your needs.
 Happy job hunting!